AnonymousPaperSubmissions/SPORTMR-D-24-00043/README.md

 RoBERTa_eval_data.csv: This dataset, extracted from the training data, is used for model evaluation.

-Python_code_used_for_the_study.ipynb: Python code (via Google Colab) is provided for performing fine-tuning, AE & CC, and sentiment analysis.
+Python_code_used_for_the_study.ipynb: Python code (on Google Colab) is provided for performing fine-tuning, AE & CC, and sentiment analysis.